You can contact us via this pro-forma:

 Book 2 in the series

 The second book in the series 'The Art and Science of Johannes Liechtenauer's German Medieval Longsword, Grade 3' is currently in the pipeline, taking a little longer than we would like but all good things come to those who wait (apparently).
 A rough estimate for publication and availability is mid 2022, but many things can happen in that time, let's hope they don't get in the way!

 The Guild for Historical European Fighting Arts (GHEFA) are running a cross-discipline weekend exchange

-It has been discussed within GHEFA that an event involving 'cross-discipline' training (non related martial arts training) will take place in November 2021.
-We have a date and a venue, and attendance looks good.
+It has been discussed within GHEFA that an event involving 'cross-discipline' training (non related martial arts training) will take place annually.
+However, pinning people down to commit to attending is another matter completely!